 “We really think it’s important to give people the freedom to disagree with what we teach or practice without feeling like they are being disloyal or dishonoring.
 We have strong feelings about certain subjects that are even contrary to what some of our good friends believe.
 But we don’t want to be right at the expense of being together.
 If Jesus only had relationships with people who were doctrinally perfect… I’d be the only one he’d hang out with (smile face).” – Vallotton

 The statement, “We do not want to be right at the expense of being together,” appears gracious to the one who accepts that there is no clear right.
 This is modernism, pluralism, and often taught by Oprah and her friends.
 But, to the man who trusts that Christ, and His Word, present a clear (and literal) right, and that this clear right is what leads a lost sinner away from darkness and into light, he will naturally conclude that speaking forth this right, and speaking against wrong, is not only a necessary thing, but the most loving thing.
 This is the definition of Christ’s, “Narrow Road” and is the model of the apostles.
-Yes, the bible clearly presents that Jesus healed the hurting and took time for the doctrinally lost but it is equally clear that Jesus had judgment reserved for the “doctrinally able” whom twisted and perverted spiritual doctrines unto their own ends.
+Yes, the bible clearly presents that Jesus healed the hurting and took time for the doctrinally lost but it is equally clear that Jesus had judgment reserved for the “doctrinally able” who twisted and perverted spiritual doctrines to their own ends.
 His indictment on the Pharisee will make any knee tremble.
 His curse upon Bethsaida will make any jaw clench.
 Paul, Peter, and Jude spend chapters of their letters calling the church to protect itself from error.
 Thus, if a man accepts Christ as Lord and His Word as the complete authority for Christian living and conduct in the Church, secondary differences may be patiently navigated between Christian brothers.
-However, if one attempts to diminish the inerrancy, authority, or sufficiency of Christ’s plan as presented through Holy Scripture, takes advantage of the sheep within a congregation, or elevates their own status over Christ as Lord and Master, there is ample biblical support for “not being together for the sake of being right.”
-(Luke 11:39-44, Luke 12:52-53, 2 Tim 4:3-5, 2 Peter 2:1-2, Jude 1:17-18)
+However, if one attempts to diminish the inerrancy, authority, or sufficiency of Christ’s plan as presented through Holy Scripture, takes advantage of the sheep within a congregation, or elevates their own status over Christ as Lord and Master, there is ample biblical support for “not being together for the sake of being right” (Luke 11:39-44, Luke 12:52-53, 2 Tim 4:3-5, 2 Peter 2:1-2, Jude 1:17-18).

 #3 APOSTOLIC SIGNS